Life as the World's First Test Tube Baby

-On July 25, 1978, Louise Brown became the first ever so-called “test-tube baby.”
+On July 25, 1978, Louise Brown became the first ever so-called “test-tube baby,” the first human being ever to be conceived outside of the womb.
 Her birth was one of the biggest media stories of the 20th century, and she became famous just by being born.

 More Like This